Financial Aid for grad school abroad

 Having been through college (for undergrad) you would be fairly familiar with the process of applying for aid.
 It is one of the biggest investments you will make so do as much research as you can before taking the plunge.
 Even if you weren’t eligible for financial aid when you did your undergrad and still don't think you will be eligible for aid, our advice would be for you to submit the free FAFSA application anyway.

-The outcome will be a great starting point for you to assess your financial commitment and if need be look at other sources of scholarships and funding for grad school abroad.
+The outcome will be a great starting point for you to assess your financial commitment.
 Remember if you don’t ask, you don’t get.
 So apply for everything!

 Whilst applying for aid to study at a foreign school is pretty much the same, the process is not void of a few variants.
 Nevertheless an entirely possible option.
 That’s the good news!
 The KEY is for these universities to have Title IV status and hence will have a FAFSA School Code.